 According to American Psychiatric Association, Gender dysphoria is a conflict between a person’s physical or assigned gender and the gender with which he/she identify.
 People with gender dysphoria may be very uncomfortable with the gender they were assigned, sometimes described as being uncomfortable with their body or being uncomfortable with the expected roles of their assigned gender.People with gender dysphoria may often experience significant distress or problems functioning associated with this conflict between the way they feel and think of themselves and their physical or assigned gender.
 The first thing here is to understand the difference between gender and sex.
 ‘Gender’ denotes the public (and usually legally recognized) lived role as boy or girl, man or woman.
 Whereas on the other hand, ‘Sex’ refers to properties that distinguishes organisms on the basis of their reproductive roles.

-The gender conflict affects people in different ways, it can change the way a person wants to express their gender and can influence behaviour, dress and self image.
+The gender conflict affects people in different ways, it can change the way a person wants to express their gender and can influence behavior, dress and self image.
 Some people may cross-dress, some may want to socially transition with sex change surgery or hormone treatment.
 People with gender dysphoria may allow themselves to express their true selves and may openly want to be affirmed in their gender identity.
 They can do this by using cloths and hairstyles and may adopt a new name of their experienced gender.
-While some children express feelings and behaviours relating to gender dysphoria at four or five years old or younger, many children may not express their feelings and behaviours until puberty or much later.
+While some children express feelings and behaviors relating to gender dysphoria at four or five years old or younger, many children may not express their feelings and behaviors until puberty or much later.

 It is considered that people with gender dysphoria are transgendered people i.e. many transgendered people/ individuals describe this phenomenon as feeling trapped in the wrong body.
 They feel discomfort with their assigned gender and often adopt the dress and mannerisms of the gender they wish to belong.
 The incongruence in the gender they are assigned at birth and the one with which they identify can cause mental distress.